-Evidence data supporting [Sub-]Sub-Claims, i.e. Attributes, are listed below, incl. w.r.t.
+Evidence data supporting attributes as sub-sub-claims are listed below, incl. w.r.t.
 DAL:

-TOURIOUR EVIDENCES FOR DAL A COTS EVIDENCES FOR DAL B EVIDENCES FOR DAL C EVIDENCES FOR [SUB]SUB- CLAIMS AEH COTS AEH COTS AEH DAL D COTS A1 Performs a 3 Evidences: 2 Evidences: 1 Evidence: In-house Known Defined Intended Function. - Assessment of COTS AEH characteristics & determination of Simplicity/Complexity, - Electronic Component Management report (Available COTS device & design data), - Determination of the COTS Usage Domain limitations. - Assessment of COTS characteristics & determination of Simplicity /Complexity, - Electronic Component Management (Available COTS device data), Determination of COTS Simplicity/Complexity, e.g. per DO-254 §1.6 and all COTS addressed under, e.g. DO-254 11.2.1 (1) to (5). process (i.e. not necessarily per DO-254) A2 Exhibits Fit- 3 Evidences: 2 Evidences: 1 Evidence:: In-house for-Purpose Behaviors and Interfaces. - Definition of H/W-H/W and H/W-S/W Interfaces, - Identification of system requirements allocated to the COTS, - Identification of safety requirements allocated to the COTS. - Identification of system requirements allocated to the COTS, - Definition of H/W-H/W and H/W-S/W Interfaces.
-Assurance at the upper level of AEH design for allocation of system requirements and definition of H/W-H/W and H/W-S/W Interfaces process (i.e. not necessarily per DO-254) A3 Features 3 Evidences: 2 Evidences: 1 Evidence:.
-In-house proper and safe Functioning when installed. - Identification of Functional failures paths in which the COTS AEH is involved as configured, - Capture and assessment of relevant errata and their impact on safety, - Identification of critical failures situations: wrong settings, unmitigated errata, etc. - Identification of Functional failures paths in which the COTS AEH is involved, - Capture & assessment of relevant errata and their impact on safety.
-Considerations on overall performance and reliability for all COTS, e.g. per DO-254 11.2.1(7) process (i.e. not necessarily per DO-254) A4 Implements suitable Technical Characteristics & Performance.
+roupioup EVERTAGES FOR DAL A COTO EVEDENOES FOR DAL D EVEDENOES FOR DAL O EVIDENCES FOR [SUB]SUB- EVIDENCES FOR DAL A COTS EVIDENCES FOR DAL B EVIDENCES FOR DAL C EVIDENCES FOR CLAIMS AEH ASSURANCE CASE COTS AEH COTS AEH DAL D COTS A1 Performs a Known Defined Intended Function.
+3 Evidences: - Assessment of COTS AEH characteristics & determination of Simplicity/Complexity, - Electronic Component Management report (Available COTS device & design data), - Determination of the COTS Usage Domain limitations.
+2 Evidences: - Assessment of COTS characteristics & determination of Simplicity /Complexity, - Electronic Component Management (Available COTS device data), 1 Evidence: Determination of COTS Simplicity/Complexity, e.g. per DO-254 §1.6 and all COTS addressed under, e.g. DO-254 11.2.1 (1) to (5).
+In-house process (i.e. not necessarily per DO-254) A2 Exhibits Fit- for-Purpose Behaviors and Interfaces.
+3 Evidences: - Definition of H/W-H/W and H/W-S/W Interfaces, - Identification of system requirements allocated to the COTS, - Identification of safety requirements allocated to the COTS.
+2 Evidences: - Identification of system requirements allocated to the COTS, - Definition of H/W-H/W and H/W-S/W Interfaces.
+1 Evidence:: Assurance at the upper level of AEH design for allocation of system requirements and definition of H/W-H/W and H/W-S/W Interfaces In-house process (i.e. not necessarily per DO-254) A3 Features proper and safe Functioning when installed.
+3 Evidences: - Identification of Functional failures paths in which the COTS AEH is involved as configured, - Capture and assessment of relevant errata and their impact on safety, - Identification of critical failures situations: wrong settings, unmitigated errata, etc. 2 Evidences: - Identification of Functional failures paths in which the COTS AEH is involved, - Capture & assessment of relevant errata and their impact on safety.
+1 Evidence:.
+Considerations on overall performance and reliability for all COTS, e.g. per DO-254 11.2.1(7) In-house process (i.e. not necessarily per DO-254) A4 Implements suitable Technical Characteristics & Performance.
 3 Evidences: - Verification results from COTS Usage Domain versus functional requirements, - Verification results from technical suitability in general, incl. configuration management, - Verification results from H/W- H/W and H/W-S/W Interfaces.
 2 Evidences: - Verification results from technical suitability in general, incl. configuration management, - Verification results from H/W-H/W and H/W-S/W Interfaces.
 1 Evidence: Considerations on overall technical suitability for all COTS, e.g. per ED-80/DO- 254 11.2.1 (6).
 In-house process (i.e. not necessarily per DO-254)

-Evidence reports supporting Sub-Claims, i.e. Properties that are expressed as follows:
+Evidence reports supporting Properties seen as Sub-Claims are expressed as follows: